Being HIV-Positive is an Ongoing ‘Coming Out’ Process With a Powerful Impact

 And yet, people living with HIV continue to come out precisely because the laws are unjust and as a means of changing policy and combating stigma.
 Fortunately there have been some changes, such as California recently reforming its HIV laws, but there’s still much work to be done.

-Gay men don’t have a great track record when it comes to HIV-related stigma.
+Gay men in particular don’t have a great track record when it comes to HIV-related stigma.
 We still see it on gay dating apps; it’s rife in the comments section of HIV-related articles; and it can often be heard in conversations among gay men at bars, parties and elsewhere.

 The single greatest thing we can do to combat stigma is to come out as HIV-positive.
 Coming out allows others to see us for who are and to better understand the complex ways HIV impacts all of our lives.

 But, most importantly, coming out shows that we will not be ruled by fear.

 HIV is nothing to be ashamed of, and when we affirmatively declare that we are positive, we send a message to our community and the world that we will not be afraid — of judgment, derision or even unjust laws.